 Local Admiralty Rule C.2.
-Publication of Notice of Action and Arrest; Sale contain (1) the fact and date of the arrest, (2) the caption of the case, (3) the nature of the action, of the attorney for the plaintiff, and (7) a statement that claimants must file their claims with the clerk of this court within ten (10) days after notice or first publication (whichever is earlier) or within such additional time as may be allowed by the court and must serve their answers within twenty (20) days after the filing of their claims.
+Publication of Notice of Action and Arrest; Sale shall contain (1) the fact and date of the arrest, (2) the caption of the case, (3) the nature of the action, (4) the amount demanded, (5) the name of the marshal, (6) the name, address, and telephone number of the attorney for the plaintiff, and (7) a statement that claimants must file their claims with the clerk of this court within ten (10) days after notice or first publication (whichever is earlier) or within such additional time as may be allowed by the court and must serve their answers within twenty (20) days after the filing of their claims.
 The notice shall also state that all interested persons should file claims and answers within the times so fixed otherwise default will be noted and condemnation ordered.

-(a) The notice required by Supplemental Rule C(4) shall be published at least once and shall otherwise ordered as provided by law, notice of sale of the property after condemnation in suits in rem shall be published daily for at least six (6) days before sale.
+(a) The notice required by Supplemental Rule C(4) shall be published at least once and